 - 1 Applying for the CPA Exam, Step-by-Step

 1. Make Sure You Are Eligible

-The first step in the process even before you can apply for the exam is to determine if you are eligible to take it.
+The first step in the process even before applying for the CPA exam is to determine if you are eligible to take it.
 This is the first big misstep that many people make.
 They start filling out their application before they are even qualified to the sit for the exam.
 They send in their app and hear back months later that it got rejected.
 It’s important to determine your eligibility ahead of time.
 This could save you months of time and an application fee.

 Each state sets different educational requirements to sit for the exam, but most require at least a bachelor’s degree in business or accounting with certain coursework and credit hour requirements.
-Contact your state board to see what the requirements are in your state to see if you education qualifies.
+Contact your state board to see what the requirements are in your state to see if your education qualifies.

 After you crosschecked your educational history with the list of requirements, you are ready to start your application process.

 CPA Application Tip: Applications can be submitted any time during the year regardless of testing windows or blackout months

 2. Send in All Official Transcripts to Your State Board

 Before you worry about filling out the actual application, you should send in your all your college transcripts to your state board.
 When I say all your transcripts, I mean ALL of them.
 You should send in every transcript from every school you attended.
 This includes junior colleges, community colleges, and universities that you only attended for a semester.
 ALL of them.

 It’s good to order your transcripts from the colleges as soon as you graduate or fulfill the state requirements and send them into your state board.
 Once the state board receives them, they will keep them on file and wait for your application.